With the United States Supreme Court decision in 2022, abortion is now at the front of the headlines. However, what does Scripture say about abortion?

 Do Not Have an Abortion in Order to Hide Another Sin!

 An evangelical Christian woman who has become pregnant outside of marriage may consider an abortion to hide the fact that she has been fooling around.
-This is not going to fool God, committing two sins for the price of one.
+This is not going to fool God, committing a second sin in order to hide the first one.
 King David tried something similar (although it was not abortion per se); it did not end well for him.

 King David and Bathsheba